Is Lung Cancer Screening Right for Me?

 A note on insurance coverage:

-Medicare and many private health insurance plans cover lung cancer screening without cost-sharing, but eligibility criteria varies based on type of plan you have and many plans are currently updating their criteria to match new guidelines.
+Medicare and many private health insurance plans cover lung cancer screening without cost-sharing, but eligibility criteria vary based on type of plan you have and many plans are currently updating their criteria to match new guidelines.
 Check out our coverage chart to learn more.

 Be sure to check with your insurance plan for screening coverage and for any additional procedures—there may be other costs associated even if the actual screening is free.
 Visit the Lung Cancer Screening Insurance Checklist for questions to ask your insurance provider.